Guide

 Apply using a nylon/polyester brush, low-pressure sprayer, or stain pad.
 Work in small sections (1-3 boards) to avoid lap marks.
 Back-brush immediately if applying with a sprayer.
 Standard penetrating finish technique — nothing revolutionary here.

-Quick drying time (1-2 hours to touch) beats oil-based alternatives that stay tacky overnight.
+Quick drying time — 1-2 hours to touch.
 Very easy to apply with brush or sprayer according to users.
 Effective initial water beading — emphasis on “initial.”

 When to Use It (and When to Skip It)

 Perfect for new construction where the customer wants that fresh lumber look for a season or two.
-The clear formulation adds no color and preserves natural wood grain.
+The Natural tone preserves natural wood grain.
 Works on decks, porches, outdoor furniture, steps, railings, docks, fences, shutters, cedar shake shingles.

 Limited Lifetime Warranty or Limited Satisfaction Guarantee with implied warranties often limited to one year.
 Read that carefully — “limited” doing heavy lifting in both warranty names.

-Contains light pigments to highlight natural wood tones in the Wood Toned Stain version with typically oil-based formula and higher coverage (200-600 sq ft).
+Contains light pigments to highlight natural wood tones.
 The Australian Timber Oil offers premium blend of three oils (Linseed, Tung, Alkyd) for deeper penetration and richer color.
-Consider those for decks that see real use.
+Consider that one for decks that see real use.

 Frequently Asked Questions